harryho/blog-hugo/content/_index.md

 In my opinion, all languages in this article are useful and important for most software engineer or system analyst.
 Some languages which I don't choose, doesn't mean they are not important or useful. because usually they are not recognized as **programming** language.  e.g. SQL.
 It is not only the basic skill for DBA or software engineer but also data analyst and data scientist.

-Some popular languages are not shown here, because they are not available for Windows or difficult to setup the playground to test. for instance, Swift, Objective-C. Some are designed for special purpose.
-R and Matlab are such typical samples.
+Some popular languages are not shown here, because they are not available for Windows or difficult to setup the playground to test. for instance, `Swift`, `Objective-C`.
+Some are designed for special purpose. `R` and `Matlab` are such typical samples.

 And some are kind of terrible, e.g. Assembly language and C#(Installation of Visual Studio will let beginner down).
 Are you serious?
 No, I'm kidding.
-As I mentioned before, this article is for beginner to code for fun, so I just pick some which I am familiar with and convenient for people to play.
+As I mentioned before, here is for beginner to code for fun instead of scaring them, so I just pick some which are useful, popular and convenient for people to play.

 ## Assumptions